dfithian/dfithian.github.io/_posts/2021-02-28-haskell-executable-sizes.markdown

 Packing Haskell executables using `upx` seems to be a more general solution to the size problem, and it can be performed on both static and dynamic outputs.
-The results speak for themselves, as `upx` was able to compress both the static and dynamic example over 2000 times smaller than the original.
+The results speak for themselves, as `upx` was able to compress both the static and dynamic example 5-6 times smaller than the original.

 This leads to questions which are more pertinent to Haskell developers in general.
 Is this extra cruft affecting compile times somehow?
 Could it be that the compiler spends a lot of extra time managing unnecessary bytes that could be